 Plenty of Entertainment in Bricktown

 Just because Bricktown is obvious doesn’t mean we shouldn’t talk about it.
 If you’re visiting Oklahoma City for a weekend getaway, this is likely where you will be staying.
 It’s a popular area for tourists because it’s walkable.
-Bricktown is also OKC’s entertainment district so there’s always plenty of activities.
+Bricktown is also OKC’s entertainment district so there’s always plenty to do.
 Between the Thunder NBA franchise and the OKC Dodgers, you can attend a ballgame nearly year-round.
+If you’re looking for things to do with kids in the OKC area, this is a good place to start.

 You can usually find local entertainers staged in Lower Bricktown during weekends in the evening.
 Horse-drawn carriage rides are always a hit with the littles and a cruise on the Bricktown Water Taxi is a pleasant way to peak into some of Bricktown’s history.
 Not to mention, with 7 stops throughout the Bricktown District, it’s easy to hop on board the OKC Streetcar when you’re ready to check out the surrounding neighborhoods.